Main Deewani

-Main Deewani is a 2014 Pakistani television drama series that originally aired on Hum TV from 1 February 2014 to 31 May 2014, airing a total 18 episodes.
-It was directed by Aabis Raza and was written by Faiza Iftikhar.
-The series revolves around the strange ethics of a girl, who suffers from a rare mental disorder called Erotomania.
-The series stars Saniya Shamshad, Fahad Mirza, Nirvaan Nadeem and Rabab Hashim in pivot roles.
-At the annual 3rd Hum Awards, the series received two nominations, including Best Actor in an Impactful Character for Shamshad and Best Original Soundtrack for Fariha Pervez.
+Main Deewani is a 2014 Pakistani television drama series that aired on Hum TV from 1 February 2014 to 31 May 2014.
+The eighteen-episode series was written by Faiza Iftikhar and directed by Aabis Raza.
+It centres on a young woman, Hadia, who lives with erotomania, a delusional disorder in which the affected person believes another person is in love with them.
+At the 3rd Hum Awards, held on 9 April 2015, the series received two nominations: Best Actor in an Impactful Character for Saniya Shamshad and Best Original Soundtrack for Fariha Pervez.